Carl Schmitt

-Carl Schmitt (Note: /ʃmɪt/; /de/) (11 July 1888 – 7 April 1985) was a German jurist, author, and political theorist.
-He held various positions on Nazi councils including serving on the Prussian State Council, the Academy for German Law, and as the president of the National Socialist Association of Legal Professionals.
+Carl Schmitt (Note: /ʃmɪt/; /de/) (11 July 1888 – 7 April 1985) was a German jurist and political philosopher.
+An authoritarian conservative, he was noted as a critic of parliamentary democracy, liberalism, and cosmopolitanism.

-Schmitt wrote extensively about the effective wielding of political power.
-An authoritarian conservative theorist, he was noted as a critic of parliamentary democracy, liberalism, and cosmopolitanism.
-His works covered political theory, legal theory, continental philosophy, and political theology.
-However, they are controversial, mainly due to his intellectual support for, and active involvement with, Nazism.
-In 1933, Schmitt joined the Nazi Party and utilized his legal and political theories to provide ideological justification for the regime.
-He later lost favour among senior Nazi officials and was ultimately removed from his official positions within the party.
+In 1933, Schmitt joined the Nazi Party and used his legal and political theories to provide ideological justification for the regime.
+He held various positions on Nazi councils, including the Prussian State Council and the Academy for German Law, and served as president of the National Socialist Association of Legal Professionals.
+By 1936, he had lost favour among senior Nazi officials and was removed from most of his official positions within the party.
+Schmitt and his work remain controversial for their association with Nazism.

-The Stanford Encyclopedia of Philosophy writes that "Schmitt was an acute observer and analyst of the weaknesses of liberal constitutionalism and liberal cosmopolitanism.
+The Stanford Encyclopedia of Philosophy writes, "Schmitt was an acute observer and analyst of the weaknesses of liberal constitutionalism and liberal cosmopolitanism.
 But there can be little doubt that his preferred cure turned out to be infinitely worse than the disease."
-His ideas remain highly influential, with many scholars arguing he has influenced modern governance in China and Russia, as well as the movements of neoconservatism and Trumpism.
+His ideas remain highly influential, with scholars arguing he has influenced modern governance in China and Russia, as well as various strands of modern American conservatism.

 Early life

 Schmitt was born in Plettenberg, Westphalia, German Empire.
-His parents were Roman Catholics from the German Eifel region, who had settled in Plettenberg.
+His parents were Roman Catholics from the German Eifel region who had settled in Plettenberg.
 His father was a minor businessman.
-Schmitt had three siblings: Auguste Schmitt, Joseph Schmitt, and Anna Margarethe Schmitt.
-Schmitt studied law at the universities of Berlin, Munich, and Strasbourg between 1907 and 1910.
+Schmitt had three siblings: Auguste, Joseph, and Anna Margarethe.
+He studied law at the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, and the University of Strasbourg between 1907 and 1910.
 He passed his first state law examination that same year.
 His 1910 doctoral thesis was titled Über Schuld und Schuldarten (On Guilt and Types of Guilt).
-In 1914, he earned his habilitation at Strasbourg with a thesis entitled Der Wert des Staates und die Bedeutung des Einzelnen (The Value of the State and the Significance of the Individual).
-He completed a legal clerkship at the Düsseldorf Higher Regional Court and, in February 1915, he passed the Assessor examination.
+In 1914, he obtained his habilitation at the University of Strasbourg with a thesis titled Der Wert des Staates und die Bedeutung des Einzelnen (The Value of the State and the Significance of the Individual).
+He completed a legal clerkship at the Düsseldorf Higher Regional Court and in February 1915 passed the Assessor examination.

 Schmitt volunteered for service with the Bavarian Army in February 1915 and served in the First World War.
 He was discharged from the military on 1 July 1919.
-Returning to civilian life, he embarked on an academic career that would lead to teaching positions at various business schools and universities, namely the Technical University of Munich (1920), the University of Greifswald (1921), the University of Bonn (1922), the Technical University of Berlin (1928), the University of Cologne (1933), and the University of Berlin (1933–1945).
+Returning to civilian life, he embarked on an academic career that led to teaching positions at the Technical University of Munich (1920), the University of Greifswald (1921), the University of Bonn (1922), the Technical University of Berlin (1928), the University of Cologne (1933), and the Friedrich Wilhelm University of Berlin (1933–1945).

+Before his Nazi party involvement, Schmitt maintained many Jewish friends and colleagues.
+In 1932, he helped arrange for Leo Strauss to receive a grant from the Rockefeller Foundation but he avoided communicating with Strauss after joining the Nazi Party.
+Schmitt was also close with the Eisler family, a Jewish family that supported Schmitt financially during an impoverished period as a student.
+Georg Eisler and Georg's sister, who worked with his secretary remained close with Schmitt until 1933 when he suspended his relationship with the Eisler family.